 In collaboration with the Political Science Department, we offer a combined MPH/MAPP degree that prepares students for a career in public health administration and policy-making.
-The MPH/MAPP program includes about 24 credits of overlap, which reduces the total number of credits in the combined program to 51.
-Students can only select the Public Health Practice concentration within the MPH program.
+The MPH/MAPP program includes about 24 credits of overlap, which reduces the total number of credits in the combined program to 63-66.
+Students select a MPH concentration in any of the three concentrations: Community Health, Health Analytics, or Health Policy and Management.
 Students receive both degrees upon completion of the entire program.